Linear Circuit Analysis

 Non-ideal Operational Amplifiers

-.
+OpAmps are usually represented in simplified form, as shown in Fig. 3.
 Notice that, excluding the power lines that are normally necessary to power the dependent voltage source, the OpAmp is a 4-terminal device and, according to KCL the algebraic sum of the currents flowing out through the 4-terminals is equal to 0 .
-Quite often, to simlify notations, we do not show the ground electrode in when representig OpAmps (see the right diagram in ).
-Unfortunately, this representation is somewhat misleading because it suggests that the algrbraic sum of the currents flowing out of the 3 terminals is zero, which is generally not true (because we are missing the 4th, "hidden" electrode).shows the values of the input resistance, output resistance and gain for a few OpAmps available commercially.
-In addition to these parameters manufacturers also specify parameters such maxim voltage, operating range of temperatures, cutoff frequency, transient response time, input noise, etc.
+Quite often, to simlify notations, we do not show the ground electrode in when representig OpAmps (see the right diagram in Fig. 3).
+Unfortunately, this representation is somewhat misleading because it suggests that the algrbraic sum of the currents flowing out of the 3 terminals is zero, which is generally not true (because we are missing the 4th, "hidden" electrode).

 Manufacturer | Part No. | $A$ | $R_{in}$ | $R_{out}$ | Applications |